Chronic-Dev/feedface/punchd/README.txt

 Incomplete codesign - variation of comex's launchd mod_initializers trick it all happens in dyld's ImageLoaderMachO::doModInitFunctions() (not the open source one)

-1. find gadgets addrs for target device cd config python config.py iPhone3,1_4.2.1
+1. find gadgets addrs for target device (comex's config script) cd config python config.py iPhone3,1_4.2.1
 2. compile executable and patch gadgets palceholders